HexHive/retrowrite/fuzzing/docker/README.md

 Start fuzzing from a single or multiple machines using the command:
 * `python fuzz.py --fuzz fuzz_config.yaml fuzz.yaml`

-Fuzzers terminate after running for time as defined in fuzz_config.yaml.
+Fuzzers terminate after running for some time as defined in `fuzz_config.yaml`.
 All results can be found inside `/results` inside the docker container.
 To make it easier to save results to host, mount a local directory to `/results` while starting up the docker contianer using: